brad-cannell/bradcannell_blogdown/content/opportunities/data-management-and-analysis/index.md

 1. **Merge DETECT data with APS data**

     - I'm looking for someone who can help me link records across two administrative datasets that don't share a unique identifier.
 Instead, we will need to probabilistically match people across datasets based on name, date of birth, and address.
 We will likely use R's [RecordLinkage package](https://cran.r-project.org/web/packages/RecordLinkage/index.html), R's [fastLink package](https://github.com/kosukeimai/fastLink), or Python's [dedupe library](https://dedupe.io/) to accomplish this.

-2. **Investigate Lorazepam and mortality**

-    - We are partnering with a DFW hospital to investigate the relationship between IV Lorazepam and mortality in older adult patients with cognitive impairment.
-We need a UTHealth student to help clean, analyze, and interpret the data.
-Your effort will likely result in a peer-reviewed publication.
-Please email me if interested.

-3. **Opioid risk mitigation evaluation**

-    - We are partnering with the LBJ Palliative Care Program to evaluate the effects of multiple opioid risk-mitigation strategies.
-We need a UTHealth student to help clean, analyze, and interpret the data.
-Your effort will likely result in a peer-reviewed publication.
-Please email me if interested.